littlektframework/littlekt/README.md

 ### Install

-LittleKt releases are hosted on OSSRH and can be installed like so:
+LittleKt releases are hosted on Maven Central and can be installed like so:

 **build.gradle.kts**:
 ```kotlin